 Solar absorber plate and foil reflector

-Scratching the aluminium absorber, marking and drilling
+Scratching the aluminium absorber plate, marking and drilling

 Solar heat exchanger components

 Fitting the heat exchanger and glazing the solar panel

 Before final assembly paint the absorber plate with some mat black metal paint